Advanced Search Filters

 For more on British fascism in the interwar period, see Thomas Linehan, British Fascism: Parties, Ideology, and Culture, 1918–1939 (Manchester, UK: Manchester University Press, 2000).

-German: Volksgemeinschaft.
+For more on belonging and exclusion under Nazism, see source collections in the related section in Experiencing History.
 On the growth of antisemitism in fascist movements in the early 20th century, see William Brustein, Roots of Hate: Anti-Semitism in Europe Before the Holocaust (Cambridge: Cambridge University Press, 2003).

 All 15 Items in the Everyday Encounters with Fascism Collection